b7leung/b7leung.github.io/_projects/3_self-driving-car-multimodal-explainable.md

   <figcaption>A different approach we are also experimenting with, using a single multimodal selector.</figcaption>
 </figure>

-_Collaborators on this project: Arth Dharaskar, Allen Cheung, Chih-Hui Ho, Tz-Ying Wu._
+_Other collaborators on this project: Arth Dharaskar, Allen Cheung, Chih-Hui Ho, Tz-Ying Wu._